bigsmoke/sapienshabitat/pages/tree-nurse-nils/page.md

 </td>
 </tr>
 </tbody>
 <caption>The annual yield of Akiva Silver's Twisted Tree nursery were already impressive when he was interviewed by Diego Footer in July 2014.
-Two years later—in 2016—the growth he reported was more than mesmerizing.</caption>
+Two years later—in 2016—the growth he reported was simply mesmerizing.</caption>
 </table>

 dfdfd